 Use Language to Empower

 In response to English language limitations, health care institutions offer translation services to help people navigate the complexities of the U.S. health system.
 While translation can bridge gaps in communication, social workers should recognize that communication must be inclusive and respectful of all people, regardless of culture, language, racial background, sexual and gender identity, and geographic location.
-When asking or responding to questions, being respectful, mindful and sensitive to cultural issues is a key to demonstrating cultural competence in social work.
+When social workers ask or respond to questions by being respectful, mindful and sensitive to cultural issues, they are demonstrating cultural competence in social work.

 Be Willing to Learn